pupperemeritus/gsoc_blog/projectreport/index.md

 # What code got merged

 The whole project is set to be merged upstream in a few weeks after some more reviews and changes.
+Update: The project has been merged on 28th September 2023.

 # Maths Behind the Project